JamesClarke7283/Litheora/README.md

 - Modularity: The application is broken up into many modules, so components can be easily replaced.
 - Simplicity: The application should be easy to use, and easy to understand.
 - Flexibility: The application should be able to be used in many different ways.
+- Lightweight: The application should be fast, and not use too many resources.

 # Planned Features
 - Block Editor: A block editor is used to edit pages, we even allow users to edit the block types themselves.